New Orleans unconstitutionally demolishes personal property

 Garrett v.
 City of New Orleans

-David and Lourdes Garrett had ambitious plans to renovate a dilapidated townhouse that they bought from the City of New Orleans.
+David and Lourdes Garrett had ambitious plans to renovate a dilapidated townhouse that they bought from the city of New Orleans.
 But their dream turned into a nightmare when—barely four months after they purchased the building—the city suddenly sent a wrecking crew and demolished it.
 The Garretts were stunned.
-They had been given no notice—and they didn’t receive a penny in compensation.
-A federal district court dismissed claims the city violated their due process, just compensation, and Fourth Amendment rights.
-PLF is appealing in federal circuit court.Read more
+They received no notice, no hearing, and no compensation.
+A federal district court dismissed claims the city violated their constitutional protections against property takings, due process failure, and unreasonable seizure.
+PLF won an appeal in federal circuit court which vacated the earlier ruling and said all of the Garretts’ claims can and should be heard in federal district court.Read more